Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Brian Slack

-With congestion or “fair” pricing, certain lanes of a highway are tolled but at variable rates.
+With congestion pricing, certain lanes of a highway are tolled at variable rates.
 When traffic is moving freely, there are no charges for the tolled lanes.
 But as traffic builds up and speeds are reduced, such as during peak hours, the costs of using the reserved lanes increase.
 The collection of the tolls is electronic, and drivers are informed of the current charges by large signs.
-Drivers are given a choice, therefore, to stay in the slower lanes for free, or move to the tolled lanes at a cost that is proportionate to the speed on the congested lanes.
-In the ride-sharing sector, congestion pricing mechanisms are also applied, particularly when there is more demand than supply.
-As fares increases, more drivers are incited to provide ride-sharing services and users consider postponing their trips until an equilibrium is reached.
+Therefore, drivers are given a choice to stay in the slower lanes for free or move to the tolled lanes at a cost that is proportionate to the speed on the congested lanes.
+In the ride-sharing sector, congestion pricing mechanisms are also applied (surge pricing), particularly when demand exceeds supply.
+As fares increase, more drivers are incited to provide ride-sharing services, and users consider postponing their trips until an equilibrium is reached.

 5. Governance in Transportation

 Transport policy and planning require governance, which is associated with the practical usage of existing resources as well as the allocation of new resources, such as investments.
 Like all sectors of activity, transportation has a unique set of characteristics about its governance as both the public and private sectors are actively involved.

 Governance concerns the ownership and management of assets and resources to fulfill goals such as profit or welfare through the exercise of authority and institutional resources.
 It concerns the public as well as the private sectors but tends to apply differently depending on if public or private interests are at stake.
 In both cases, a significant concern is performance, which is how effectively available assets are used.

 - Confidence.
-It provides a level of confidence that an activity, such as a terminal, a transit system, or a logistics zone, is effectively managed.
+It provides confidence that an activity, such as a terminal, a transit system, or a logistics zone, is effectively managed.
 This can involve daily operations as well as the planning, design, and funding of new infrastructure.
 Effective governance is linked with consistent and reliable services as well as a good level of responsiveness and feedback when an unexpected issue arises.